Youssefbenhammouda/pydantic-gsheets/docs/worksheet.md

 ### `GSReadonly`
 Indicates that the field should not be written back to the sheet.

+If the column is [smartChips](/smartchips.md) and have a link chip other than google drive, it will be considered automatically as read-only, see [Writing Smart Chips](/smartchips/#writing-smart-chips).

 ## Smart Chips Support
 Smart chips are now supported.
-You can read and write Google Sheets smart chips (e.g., Drive file, people, date/time, and link chips) through the helper abstractions documented in [Smart Chips Integration in pydantic-gsheets](../smartchips.md).
+You can read and write Google Sheets smart chips (e.g., Drive file, people, date/time, and link chips) through the helper abstractions documented in [Smart Chips Integration in pydantic-gsheets](/smartchips.md).
 These integrate transparently with SheetRow models: when reading, chip metadata is parsed into structured Python values, and when writing, appropriate rich chip payloads are emitted to the API.

 ### `GS_SMARTCHIP`
 `GS_SMARTCHIP( format_text: str = "@", smartchips: list[type[smartChip]] = [])`